openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

 - duplex-controller-1

 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Power Up a Virtual Server
+Power up a virtual server
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 To power up a virtual server, run the following command: